Paul Halpern PhD

 Professor of Physics

 MA (State University of New York at Stonybrook)

 PhD (State University of New York at Stonybrook)

-Complex and higher-dimensional solutions in general relativity, structurally dynamic cellular automata and genetic algorithms, the history of modern physics, and the relationship between science and culture.
+Complex and higher-dimensional solutions in general relativity, the history of modern physics, and the relationship between science and culture.

 A recipient of the Athenaeum Society Literary Award, he has published numerous research articles in the fields of general relativity, cosmology, chaos theory and complexity.
 In 1996, he was a Fulbright Scholar to Humboldt University in Berlin, Germany, where he studied evolutionary algorithms.